rsaxby/NoteRNN/README.md

 I used [Music21](http://web.mit.edu/music21/doc/index.html) to process the MIDI files.
 Music21 stores MIDI events in streams, from which we can extract objects like Notes, Rests or Chords.
 I began by extracting each object from each song in the dataset.

+Initially, I extracted all notes, rests, and chords without quantizing, chordifying, or reducing the number of chords; this led to a massive vocabulary and the network had trouble learning due to the size.
+Recently, I revived my project and have begun experimenting with quantizing the notes, chordifying, and reducing the number of chords in a measure.
+I'll post the results when I have finished these new experiments!

 I stored each note sequentially in a list, and I also kept a dictionary of all music21 objects, which I later used to to retrieve the objects from using the generated notes.
 I pickled these files to be able to recreate a dataset from them in future sessions.

 #### Representation